 Studies in JAMA say that men with higher testosterone levels (around 500) have enhanced libido than the ones with low concentrations of testosterone.

-While stress, obesity, diseases, endurance exercise, etc. can regulate testosterone count, cannabis too can impinge on the levels positively.
+While stress, obesity, diseases, endurance exercise, etc. can regulate testosterone count, vaping cannabis too can impinge on the levels positively.